Skip to main content

 1. Log in to Eggplant DAI.

-3. Click on the actions menu of the execution environment that you're interested in and select Regenerate access key:
+3. Click the actions menu of the execution environment that you're interested in and select Regenerate access key:

 4. When the dialog box appears, click Regenerate and then Download.
 Store the .ini file in a secure location.

-5. Follow the instructions in Add Your Agent Access Key to setup your agent with the new key.
+5. Follow the instructions in Add Your Agent Access Key to set up your agent with the new key.

 Launch Your DAI Run Agent